maciap/XAI4LLMsMetaToolkit/README.md

 #### TODO

 * Update and adjust current entries methods.json (containing all the methods that can be recommended)
 * Add more runnable tools
+* Understand how to deploy and make the code package that can be contributed